 - Direct Plagiarism

 It is the exact copy-pasting of the material from someone else’s research into your own.
 Not a word is displaced in it.
 It is easily detected by the plagiarism software, and your staff will warn you clearly about it.
 This software is purely designed to point out the exact original source of the material.
 Immediate rejection of your application will happen, and that will only harm your own reputation as a grant writer.

 - Mosaic Plagiarism

-In this, the research material is a mixture of your own and others’.
+In this, the research material is a mixture of your own and others.
 To describe it, the term paraphrasing is used and is very common nowadays.
 This makes your research lose its originality.
-Since uniqueness is the feature that peer reviewers search the most, avoid doing this sort of plagiarism.
+Since uniqueness is the feature that peer reviewers search for the most, avoid doing this sort of plagiarism.
 It is considered inappropriate for a researcher’s virtue.
 The grant application, as well as your whole research, should be original and one of a kind.

 This problem is faced exclusively by researchers with multiple scientific publications.
 Reusing your own published working material without citations is called self-plagiarism (Farroq & Karen, 2011).
 Even using your own words from your previous publications will be marked as an act of plagiarism.
 If you want to quote any of the previously publicized material, use quotations.
-This will point out to the reader that which material is actually derived from your own research.
+This will point out to the reader which material is actually derived from your own research.

 - Contributing to research methods and deciphering the outcomes of the research.